 Also, curiously, Austrian Airlines has been absent from this announcement.
 Adria’s two daily flights to Vienna remain inexistent and all the feeder traffic to Austrian and Eurowings left unserved.

-With Slovenia’s only airport now fully dominated by Lufthansa Group airlines, it will be interesting to see how they adapt their network over time.
+With Slovenia’s main airport now fully dominated by Lufthansa Group airlines, it will be interesting to see how they adapt their network over time.
 It will also be interesting to see which competitors to Lufthansa Group step in to take some of the market share left vacant by Adria.